JacobH140/century-of-college-football/README.md

 # Warnings
 - Data from 2020 is inconsisent due to Covid-19.
 - Likewise for 1939-1945 due to WWII.
-More generally, expect to exercise care when handling data pre-1970.
+Indeed, expect to exercise general care when handling data pre-1970.

 # Citing